jreading/HelloWurld/source/_posts/2012-04-25-the-importance-of-optimizing-javascript-for-responsive-design.markdown

 [jQuery Prepend/Append](http://jsperf.com/prepend-append)
 --

-Optimization zealot’s favorite pariah ([and rightfully so](http://jsperf.com/jquery-vs-native-appendchild)), this is a biggie on mobile.
+Optimization zealots' favorite pariah ([and rightfully so](http://jsperf.com/jquery-vs-native-appendchild)), this is a biggie on mobile.

 ![Alt text](http://content.screencast.com/users/JReading/folders/Jing/media/509a5f42-73b7-4d48-a213-ebc33a712c63/00000066.png)